Welcome to the

 sirl

-study of pitch in general and of the binaural system, being
+motivated by the study of pitch in general and of the binaural

 sound